Why This Matters

 trust.example.com CNAME <our-static-host>

-Files we will host:
+Files we will host (self-hosted option):

 https://trust.example.com/.well-known/trust.txt